RamokTVL/RamokSelfbot-Rewrite/README.md

 - Set your token at token.txt
 - Customize the bot

+Or :

+- Open the selfbot with argument "/config"

  # Set your token

    - Use this tutorial to get your token, and then put it in token.txt : https://www.youtube.com/watch?v=YEgFvgg7ZPI